 The downside of non-egg ice creams is that they can be harder to scoop (yolks make ice creams richer and creamier), and ice crystals form more easily.
 But the upside, according to David Lebovitz in “The Perfect Scoop,” is that flavors will be more intense (yolks can dominate delicate flavors like fresh fruit).

-The Perfect Scoop by David Lebovitz, $17.02 on Amazon
+The Perfect Scoop by David Lebovitz, $20.30 from Amazon

 A go-to resource for everything ice cream, sorbet, gelato, and more, recently revised and updated with new recipes and gorgeous photos.

 Adding a bit of alcohol or natural sweeteners like honey or maple syrup will help prevent your mix from freezing into a solid, unscoopable mass.

 As a pro, an ice cream without egg-yolk richness is one you can eat more of in one sitting, a bonus if ever we heard one!

 Jeni Britton Bauer of Jeni’s Splendid Ice Creams in Columbus, Ohio, uses a mixture of cream cheese, cornstarch or tapioca starch, and corn syrup or tapioca syrup in her homemade ice cream recipe, yielding ice cream that’s perfectly scoopable straight from the freezer.
 (The recipes for Jeni’s ice cream shops and pints combine the powers of milk proteins and tapioca syrup.)

 Jeni's Splendid Ice Creams at Home, $21.40 from Amazon

 Even more ice cream inspiration from the expert.